KyleAnthonyHay/Leetcode-Solutions/Easy/Arrays/TwoNumberSum/Description.md

 1. Sort the array in ascending order
 2. Create two pointers at both ends of the array
-3. check the sum of two pointers
+3. Check the sum of two pointers
-4. madjust ove pointers accordingly while match is not found
+4. Adjust ove pointers accordingly while match is not found
-5. if match is not in array return empty array
+5. If match is not in array return empty array

 Create a for loop that will iterate through the array and check if the sum of the two numbers is equal to the target sum.
 If it is, return `True`. <br/>